 The majority of the curriculum in Years 7 to 12 is delivered via our Learning Management System.
-The Desire to Learn (D2L) Brightspace LMS provides many informative resources at any time and from anywhere, with around 50 per cent of Senior College students using it on weekends.
+The Desire to Learn (D2L) Brightspace LMS provides many informative resources at any time and from anywhere, including during class, after school and on weekends.
 This ubiquitous access to content is crucial for our personalised learning philosophy.
 Students can learn in an asynchronous way to fit in with their lifestyle and other pursuits such as TAFE and VET courses, sport training and competition, and other events that life can often present.

 Our students have embraced the technology and eLearning programs implemented throughout the College, so much so that it is just a normal part of their day – which really puts them at the forefront of technology adaptation and of their generation.
 Our eLearning program has been designed to prepare students for a dynamic, digitally based future and has gained both national and global recognition, as shown in this recent article St Stephen’s: enhanced eLearning about more than technology courtesy of the ‘The Australian’.

 Saint Stephen’s College offers academic courses that have modern technology infused into them.
 In addition to in-class technology support, the College also provides technology-training programs for staff and students.
 The technological environment at Saint Stephen’s College provides a fast and reliable network that incorporates:

 - Safe high-speed internet access

 - The ability to view student internet access history from a web console

 - A BYOL (Bring Your Own Laptop) program from students in Years 5 to 12

 - Touch screen devices with digital pens in Years 5 to 9